+We are an all volunteer 501(c)(3).
 Our volunteers go out every night feeding cats on the Big Island of Hawaii and pay for the food out of their own pocket.
 Our island cat colonies live in a harsh environment.
 The volunteers also have to carry gallons of fresh water in addition to cat food as there are no sources of fresh water on the Kona side of the island.
-Our non-profit organization is dedicated to providing food for the volunteer feeders.
+Our non-profit organization is dedicated to providing cat food for local people.

 We work closely with a number of Big Island non-profit organizations that help with TNR (Trap-Nueter-Return) for the feral cats.
 While these wonderful charity organizations offer free spay/neuter services for the cats there is a desperate need to help with feeding cats once they are returned back into their colonies.